sudhu90/DharmaDispatch/README.md

 # DharmaDispatch - Dharma in World Affairs

-A revolutionary news aggregation application that correlates global political events with the timeless teachings of the Bhagavad Gita, helping the Indian community understand world affairs through the lens of dharmic principles.
+A news aggregation application that correlates global political events with the timeless teachings of the Bhagavad Gita, helping the Indian community understand world affairs through the lens of dharmic principles.

 ## 🌟 Vision & Purpose